openai/mle-bench/README.md

 pre-commit install
 ```

-## Dataset
+## ML Dataset

-The MLE-bench dataset is a collection of 75 Kaggle competitions which we use to evaluate the ML engineering capabilities of AI systems.
+The ML dataset in ResearchBench is a collection of 75 Kaggle competitions which we use to evaluate the ML engineering capabilities of AI systems.

 Since Kaggle does not provide the held-out test set for each competition, we
 provide preparation scripts that split the publicly available training set into